Kobe is Not Just a "Jazz City" — A Port Town Where Rock and Punk Also Thrive

 | Official Website | widewindows.com |

-Kobe's largest music studio with 12 rooms in an excellent location just 2 minutes on foot from Hankyu Sannomiya Station.
-All rooms are mirror-lined and offer one-shot line recording at no extra charge.
-Long-time discounts apply for usage over 3 hours, making it ideal for those wanting extended practice sessions.
-The chain also operates in Osaka, Kyoto, and Nagoya, so if members are in different cities, you can use the same affiliated studios.
+Kobe's largest music studio with 12 rooms in prime location 2 minutes walk from Hankyu Sannnomiya Station.
+All rooms are mirror-lined, and one-take line recording is available at no extra charge.
+Long-time discounts apply for usage over 3 hours, making it ideal for those wanting serious practice time.
+With locations also in Osaka, Kyoto, and Nagoya, if members are in different cities, you can practice at the same chain.

 |---|---|---|---|